neuronflicker/CTF/UCF/Pwn_super-stack/README.md

   return;
 }
 ```
-So this creates a buffer of 108 characters (I assumed char for the `undefined` type).
+This creates a buffer of 108 characters (I assumed char for the `undefined` type).
 Then it prints out the address of this buffer, gets something into the buffer from the user, prints `returning NOW`, and returns.

 It seems we may need to manipulate the buffer to overwrite the return address to something else as we did in the [Pwn ret challenge](https://github.com/neuronflicker/CTF/tree/master/UCF/Pwn_ret).
 However, unlike that earlier challenge, there didn't seem to be any other function we could call to get the flag.